 It is likely that changes in posture and how people move are ways they adapt to avoid pain.
 Moseley and Hodges investigated this and found that there was a delay in muscle activation during the pain trials, and these muscles return to their normal state during the no pain trials.
 “The results suggest that altered postural adjustments of the trunk muscles during pain are not caused by pain interference but are likely to reflect development and adoption of an alternate postural adjustment strategy, which may serve to limit the amplitude and velocity of trunk excursion caused by arm movement,” they concluded.
 (4)

 Another study from Aalborg University in Denmark suggested that pain reduces stability and increased postural changes, such as having larger sway during a balance test.
 Pain also made the subjects take longer time to return to their balanced and stable state while standing on a movable platform, which could increase their likelihood to fall.
 (5)

 Among subjects with hunched shoulders, recent research find that this may be an adaptation to avoid shoulder impingement syndrome that is caused by compression between the coracoacromial arch and the humerus during shoulder elevation above the shoulder height.
 (6)

-Looking these findings, it is possible that a reduction of the LLCA — in some cases — an adaptation to pain, whether it stems from disc degeneration or a fear-avoidance behavior.
-(7) While Chun et al. admits that there is a dearth of good data on this subject, ignoring the relevance of the LLCA among low back pain patients is not good practice.
+Looking these findings, it is possible that a reduction of lumbar lordosis— in some cases — an adaptation to pain, whether it stems from disc degeneration or a fear-avoidance behavior.
+(7) While Chun et al. admits that there is a dearth of good data on this subject, ignoring the relevance of the lumbar lordosis among low back pain patients is not good practice.
 Likewise, putting too much emphasis on posture can also be problematic since it may cause a nocebic response to patients.
 (8)

 So look at the bigger picture than just zeroing on a piece of flesh or bone.
 Your patients or clients could tell you more than just your observations.